 Voices of Monterey Bay is a not-for-profit bilingual news organization serving Monterey and Santa Cruz counties.
 It was launched in 2017 by veteran local journalists who believe the region needs a new journalistic vision, while providing a central location for people who have been ignored by the traditional media to express themselves or to report news from their neighborhoods.

 VOMB will concentrate on investigative reports and dynamic storytelling.
 It will also a platform to Monterey Bay residents that have not been given the opportunity to speak to issues that concern them.

 Uniquely, VOMB includes an instructional initiative that will include ongoing journalism training by veteran reporters and editors.
 The training will be available free to interested adults and youth, with the expectation that the work they produce will be featured here.

 Our Mission: To cast light on the important issues that shape Monterey Bay with engaging news and investigation delivered from multiple platforms.
 To bridge cultural, linguistic and socioeconomic gaps through investigative reporting and engaging and nuanced storytelling.

 Our Funding: As a not-for-profit organization, Voices of Monterey Bay has obtained temporary fiscal sponsorship and nonprofit status under the Institute for Nonprofit News.
 We are also funded by individual members, major charitable gifts, foundations and community partnerships.
 We depend on these contributions to continue our mission, and individual contributions to VOMB are tax deductible under IRS’s 501(c)(3) regulation.

 Our Organization: Receiving independent 501(c)(3) nonprofit status is a priority of VOMB’s founders.
-Until then, the operations of VOMB will be administered by its core staff, including Julie Reynolds Martinez, Mary Duan of Salinas and Joe Livernois of Monterey.
-Our colleague Marcos Cabrera put together 2017’s youth media training program.
+Until then, the operations of VOMB will be administered by its core staff, including Julie Reynolds Martinez, Claudia Melendez Salinas, Mary Duan of Salinas and Joe Livernois of Monterey.
+Marcos Cabrera is director of the Monterey County Youth Media Project.